markphahn/azurerm_monitor_diagnostic_setting_bug/Doc_Error.md

 `azurerm_monitor_diagnostic_setting` resource.
 If you do not provide an explicit setting, then the terraform provdier will set reasonable defaults.
-But then the next time it reads you defintion (during plan) the defaults will not match what is in your resource definition.
+But then the next time it reads you defintion (during plan) the defaults will not match what is in your resource definition (because your definition looks like it has nulls instead of the default values).

 E.g. I fixed my `azurerm_monitor_diagnostic_setting` resource setting for my data factory resource by changing it from this